PrototypeZ/Archive/source/_posts/cross-module-method-invocation-made-easy.md

 }
 ```

-And then we write an implementation of `AppService` in `app` module:
+And then we write an implementation of `AppService` in the `app` module:

 ```kotlin
 @ServiceProvider